Zawadidone/dfir-lab/README.md

 The lab can be used in a case where you as an Incident Responder want to analyze Plaso Timelines of Windows systems.

-1. Hunt for compromised systems using various of Velociraptor hunts (My favorite for ransomare investigations is the artifact [Windows.Search.FileFinder](https://velociraptor.velocidex.com/digging-for-files-with-velociraptor-a1c0a21e242b) to search for ransom notes).
+1. Hunt for compromised systems using various of Velociraptor hunts (My favorite for ransomware investigations is the artifact [Windows.Search.FileFinder](https://velociraptor.velocidex.com/digging-for-files-with-velociraptor-a1c0a21e242b) to search for ransom notes).
 2. Acquire forensiscs artifacts of compromised systems with the Velociraptor artifact KapeFiles.Targets.
-3. Process the hunt collections with Plaso.
+3. Process the forensic artifacts with Plaso.
 4. Upload the timelines to Timesketch.
 5. Analyse the timelines in Timesketch.